tlc033/n8n-installer/README.md

 1.  **Access Your Services:**
     The installation script provided a summary report with all access URLs and credentials.
 Please refer to that report.
 The main services will be available at the following addresses (replace `yourdomain.com` with your actual domain):

+    - **n8n:** `n8n.yourdomain.com` (Log in with the email address you provided during installation and the initial password from the summary report.
+You may be prompted to change this password on first login.)
     - **ComfyUI:** `comfyui.yourdomain.com` (Node-based Stable Diffusion UI)
     - **Dify:** `dify.yourdomain.com` (AI application development platform with comprehensive LLMOps capabilities)
     - **Flowise:** `flowise.yourdomain.com` (Log in with the email address you provided during installation and the initial password from the summary report.)